Raid-dev/holbertonschool-shell/permissions/README.md

 6-multiple_permissions | Adding execute permission to the owner and the group owner, and read permission to other users, to the file hello

 7-everybody | Adding execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond | Setting no permission at all to the owner and group, all the permissions to the other users